christopheryoung/chrisyoung/site/prose/blog/posts/2004-04-29_kataperdomai.markdown

 {date: '2004-04-29', explananda: '', title: Kataperdomai, tags: anecdotes, personal, classics, greek}

 ---
 "Kataperdomai" is one of my favourite words from Classical Greek, a language I've been more or less incompetently picking up for the last decade as part of my study of Greek philosophy.
 The standard Classical Greek dictionary, the great Liddell-Scott-Jones (that Liddell being the real-life father of Alice of <i>Alice in Wonderland</i> fame), gives the meaning "break wind at," but they were obviously working in the era before Monty Python.
-Coming after the efforts of the British comedy troop, the contemporary rendering is practically inevitable: "I fart in your general direction."
+Coming after the efforts of the British comedy troupe, the contemporary rendering is practically inevitable: "I fart in your general direction."

 "Kataperdomai" remains one of my favourite words from Classical Greek in spite of its starring role in a Very Painful Memory of mine.
 And although painful memories are sometimes best left repressed, what is a blog if it is not a chair one can pull up to history's greatest experiment in group therapy?
 Here, then, is my painful memory.